This post may contain affiliate links. I will receive a small commission if you use these links.

 Barangaroo park is a lovely parkland which sits along the water, near the Harbour Bridge.
 Here you’ll find walking and cycling tracks plus lots of places to sit and admire the view.
 A great place to visit if you’re looking for a bit of peace and quiet.

-12. Spend the day at one of Australia’s most famous beaches – Bondi beach
+Spend the day at Australia’s iconic Bondi beach

 When you think of Sydney beaches, Bondi beach will most likely spring to mind.
 It has earned the title as one of Australia’s most famous beaches due to its pristine white sand, plentiful restaurants, bars and proximity to the CBD (which is just a short bus ride away).